-The Neighbourhood Character Assessment describes the separate character and identities of the three village areas within the Parish, namely Copford, Copford Green and Easthorpe, and their respective settings within the rural landscape.
-Residents value the individuality of these distinct villages and thus wish to ensure that they are not damaged by coalescence either with each other; or with neighbouring parishes; or with any significant new adjacent developments.
-Therefore in principle, development will only be supported within the identified settlement boundaries of the three villages, in order to enhance their separate identities.
-Recently, residents have been much concerned by the large housing developments currently underway in Stanway immediately to the east of the Parish; and the 26,000 homes "garden community" proposed at Marks Tey immediately to the west (has been removed from the emerging local plan).
-Such large scale development in adjoining parishes directly impacts on, and significantly diminishes, the rural character of Copford with Easthorpe.
-Furthermore, Colchester Borough Council has stated in its emerging Local Plan that it does not want any degradation of rural separation, and thus supports the Parish's opposition to coalescence with neighbouring parishes.
+The Neighbourhood Character Assessment describes the separate character and identities of the three village areas within the Parish, namely Copford, Copford Green and Easthorpe and their respective settings within the rural landscape.
+Residents value the individuality of these distinct villages and thus wish to ensure that they are not damaged by coalescence either with each other; or with neighbouring parishes; or with any significant new, adjacent developments.
+Large-scale development in adjoining parishes would directly impact on and significantly diminish the rural character of Copford with Easthorpe.
+See Aecom Design Guidance and Codes p44 for further detail (hereafter "AECOM").
 This Policy protects the Parish by resisting development which may lead to the merging of separate village settlement areas; coalescence with neighbouring parishes; the loss of agricultural land; damage to the rural character of the Parish; and urban sprawl.
-The Neighbourhood Plan is fully compliant with HRA and SEA The Policy:
+The Neighbourhood Plan is fully compliant with Habitat Regulation assessment (HRA) and Strategic Environmental Assessment (SEA).
+The Policy: